grizzlysmit/hplip-menu2-grizzlysmit.smit.id.au/README.md

 This attempts to start hp-toolbox but it must be installed so please do that, if the .desktop file cannot be found it will attempt to start it in the default shell this under fedora should make the system try to install it on ubuntu it will show you how to install it.

+### The "Additional Printer Settings..."
+Menu

+This menu does nothing on Fedora just now as `/usr/share/system-config-printer/system-config-printer.py` does not exist seams to be a Ubuntu/Debian thing.

 ### The "Software Update..."
 Menu